gesistsa/.github/profile/README.md

 This account contains open source material (predominantly R packages) created and maintained by our members.
-More open source tools can also be found in the GitHub repositories of some of our members:
+More open source tools can also be found in the GitHub repositories of individual members:
 [Paul Balluff](https://github.com/mrwunderbar666),
 [Arnim Bleier](https://github.com/arnim),
 [Chung-hong Chan](https://github.com/chainsawriot),